commonrover64/doctask-siddhartha-rampal-singh/README.md

   instruction rule silently returned `inconclusive` every time instead of ever running, no error, no crash, just quietly not checking anything.
 Would not have been caught by manual testing alone.

+- **Cost logging happens in `app/llm.py`, not inside graph nodes.**
+  Nodes were deliberately kept free of direct database access.
+Usage is buffered in memory during a run and drained into `cost_log` by `operations.py` right after the graph finishes, same place facts and conflicts already get persisted, keeping that separation intact.

 ## Repo layout